The big question: Are Texas non compete agreements enforceable?

 Are noncompete agreements enforceable in Texas?

 The short answer is, yes, they are.
 Since 2006, Texas has gone from being a very anti-noncompete-agreement state to a relatively pro-enforcement state.

-Generally, for a non-compete agreement to be enforceable in Texas, the consideration given by the employer to the employee must “give rise” to its interest in restraining competition.
+Generally, for a non-compete agreement to be enforceable in Texas, the consideration given by the employer to the employee must “be reasonably related” to its interest in restraining competition.
 In other words, the employer should be able to go into court and say, “Because we gave our former employee x, he should be precluded from competing against us.”

 Furthermore, for Texas noncompete covenants to be enforceable, they generally must be reasonable in scope in terms of time, activities to be restrained, and geography.